aburlachenko/automation-qa/README.md

 COGNIANCE AUTOMATION TESTING COMMUNITY
 ====================
-This repository contains files & information about Cogniance Inc. Automation Testing Community All questions and propositions you can send in [main email thread][mail] or discuss on weekly meetings which happening every Monday 19-00 (Kiev time)
+This repository contains files & information about Cogniance Inc. Automation Testing Community.
+All questions and propositions you can send to [mautomation-qa email list][mail] or discuss on weekly meetings which happening every Monday 19-00 (Kiev time)

 [mail]:mailto:automation-qa@cogniance.com